bfrg/vim-qf-preview/README.md

   let b:qfpreview = #{height: 20}
   ```

-- Alternatively, use a `global-variable` in your `vimrc`:
+- Alternatively you can also use a `global-variable` in your `vimrc`:
   ```vim
   let g:qfpreview = #{scrolldown: "\<C-e>", scrollup: "\<C-y>", close: "\<Esc>"}
   ```

 #### Highlighting

-The appearance of the popup window can be configured using the highlighting
+The appearance of the popup window can be configured through the highlighting
 groups `QfPreview`, `QfPreviewTitle`, `QfPreviewScrollbar` and `QfPreviewThumb`.
 See `:help qfpreview-highlight` for more details.